-FIGURE 33.
+FIGURE 32.
 Relationship between hook spacing and the number of effective skates for setline survey and commercial fishery WPUE calculations (From: Hamley and Skud 1978).

-FIGURE 34.
+FIGURE 33.
 Relative spatial extent of each regulatory area.

-All available information was finalized on 31 October 2019 in order to provide adequate time for analysis and modeling.
-As has been the case in all years, commercial fishery WPUE for 2019 remains incomplete.
+All available logbook information was finalized on 31 October 2020 in order to provide adequate time for analysis and modeling.
+As has been the case in all years, commercial fishery WPUE for 2020 remains incomplete.
 The final verified record of logbooks available approximately 10-12 months after the end of the annual fishing season differ from the preliminary data available in November and used in the stock assessment each year.
-Differences reflect: 1) the inclusion of logbooks that were not collected by port samplers during the year of fishing (and subsequently mailed in to the IPHC, or collected by port samplers during the following fishing season), and 2) logbooks that had been collected, but were not available for analysis (the fishing season extends beyond the cutoff date for the stock assessment data).
+Differences in the final data set reflect 1) the inclusion of logbooks that were not collected by port samplers during the year of fishing (and subsequently mailed in to the IPHC, or collected by port samplers during the following fishing season), and 2) logbooks that had been collected, but were not available for analysis (the fishing season extends beyond the cutoff date for the stock assessment data).
 In previous years, these changes have generally led to a reduction in the index from preliminary values.
-Because the data are always incomplete at the time of the assessment by a factor of two.
-Based on review by the IPHC's Scientific Review Board (SRB), a bias correction for each Regulatory Area was developed using the most recent seven years (2012-2018) of post-assessment revisions resulting from additional logbooks available after the assessment deadline.
-By calculating the average revision to the terminal year's value, a prediction of the corrected trend is provided along with the currently observed trend (Figure 35).
+Because the data are always incomplete at the time of the assessment, the variance of the terminal year of the WPUE series is inflated for use in the stock assessment by a factor of two.
+Based on review by the IPHC's Scientific Review Board (SRB), a bias correction for each Regulatory Area was developed using a summary of the effect of each annual revision starting in 2012.
+By calculating the average revision to the terminal year's value, a prediction of the corrected trend is provided along with the currently observed trend.